 O'Hara's is up the street at no. 18.
 Large pub, cool and dark and serves pints of sangria for €3.95

-The Irish bars reviewed are my favourites and all have something which makes them special, but you will undoubtedly stumble across many more.
-Personally I would urge you not to spend all your time in Irish bars as you would miss out on so much of the diverse culture of Barcelona.
-However to watch the game, or for a quick drink, well there's nothing like a touch of home to relax you!
+The Irish bars reviewed are my favourites, and all have something which makes them special, but you will undoubtedly stumble across many more.
+Personally, I would urge you not to spend all your time in Irish bars as you would miss out on so much of the diverse culture of Barcelona.
+However to watch the game, or for a quick drink, well there's nothing like a touch of home to help you relax.